csinva/gpt-paper-title-generator/readme.md

 ## Finetuning gpt3

 2022 update -- I guess a lot happened since 2019.
+Let's see how modern models do at this task...

 ## Finetuning gpt2 (from 2019 AKA "Back in the day")